jeff-ho/Neumorphic-Calculator/README.md

 # Neumorphic Calculator

 Neumorphic calculator is a simple React calculator application with a neumorphic theme.
-The application uses useReducer hook for its complex state management.
+The application uses useReducer hook instead of useState for its main state management.

 ## Result